- Mental health is a force we need to understand

 Connections can be ongoing, like a parent.
 My dad’s a Rotarian and his volunteer work opened my eyes to what’s going on in other parts of the world.
 I don’t take anything for granted.

 A quick encounter also makes a lasting impression.
-For instance, I met Marnie at the end of university.
+For instance, I met a great girl named Marnie at the end of university.
 And I only slept over at her house once.
 In the morning we went out with her dad and he bought donuts for everyone who worked at the local gas station.

 If I’d been looking the other way I would have missed the whole thing.
 Showing people they’re valued is a powerful gesture.
 Even paying a simple compliment is something most of us could do more often.